 Although fluorescent lights aren’t suitable for later phases of the grow, they’re the perfect choice for young plants, seedlings, and mothers kept in the veg state.
 Fluorescent lights like the Vivosun 6500K T5 are affordable, easy to use, and low on energy consumption.

 The Vivosun T5 is better than most; it has a 95% reflective aluminum base, a 2-year warranty, and an 8-ft power cord that is compatible with the standard 120V outlet.
 We’re not saying that this should be the only grow light you buy, just that it should be one of them.

 What types of grow lights are there?

-Fluorescent lights (like CFL, T8, and T5 grow lights) are cheap and ideal as grow lights for seedlings, but they are only really suitable for the early phases of the grow op.
+Fluorescent lights (like CFL, T8, and T5 grow lights) are cheap and ideal as grow lights for seedlings, but they are only really suitable for the early phases of an indoor grow operation.

 Fluorescent light isn’t nearly as intense, and your plants crave greater light intensity as they grow.
 This is where LED, HPS, and CMH lights come into play.